 Google Trends provides an overview of how a topic performs over a selected time period and thus lets you see which queries are seasonal.
 You can check out what is trending now, interest scores by locations and by different web search channels; you can inspect and compare terms, and analyze what related topics and queries have formed a certain trend.

-Bing provides a search performance overview similar to Google's.
-For example, you can check how keywords perform on SERPs over a period of time or while the average position on the respective page is changing.
-Just like Google Ads, it suggests ideas by showing associated search keywords similar to your seed keywords.
+Bing provides a Search Performance overview similar to Google's.
+For example, you can check how keywords perform on SERPs over a period of time or when the average position on the respective page is changing.
+Just like Google Ads, it shows search volume trends over a period of time and suggests ideas by showing associated search keywords similar to your seed keywords.
 Keep in mind that Keyword Planner shows paid search, whereas Bing shows organic search.

 Depending on the keyword research method, you can use either seed keywords or competitor websites to generate new keyword ideas.
 Each researched entry is accompanied by a set of SEO metrics: search volume, competition, difficulty, and CPC information, among others.
 The workspace is customizable, you are free to add and remove the criteria for your convenience.